 As mentioned, grill gazebos range from modestly priced to expensive, and there generally isn’t a big selection in the middle.

-Inexpensive: Simple grill gazebos start around $100 to $150.
+Simple grill gazebos start around $100 to $150.
 These are typically smaller, with lightweight canopies and occasionally lighting or other extras.
 One big plus at this price range is that you can usually find a replacement canopy for these gazebos for around $50, which can greatly increase their lifespan.

-Expensive: Grill gazebos that cost around $1,000 and up are generally much more durable, with hard canopies, larger footprints, and a variety of extras, such as remote-controlled lighting and additional storage.
+Grill gazebos that cost around $1,000 and up are generally much more durable, with hard canopies, larger footprints, and a variety of extras, such as remote-controlled lighting and additional storage.

-A. This varies from gazebo to gazebo, and also varies depending on the surface your grill gazebo is sitting on.
+A. This varies from one gazebo to another, and it also varies depending on the surface your grill gazebo is sitting on.
 While few of them ship with anchors, such as sandbags or weights, some do have holes in the legs that allow you to secure them to a deck with screws or bolts or other surfaces with stone/concrete anchors.
 You can also purchase weighted anchors to use with your grill gazebo.
 Weighing down the legs is particularly important for a gazebo with a lighter canvas or polyester canopy because these are especially at risk of either being damaged or damaging other elements of your property during a storm.